- All resources

 • Read Time 3 min

 Anxiety disorders are among the most common mental health issues globally, affecting millions of individuals.
 Understanding the origins of anxiety disorders is crucial for effective management and treatment.
-This article explores various factors contributing to anxiety disorders, including genetic predisposition, brain chemistry imbalances, environmental influences, personality traits, chronic health conditions, and cultural contexts.
+This article explores various factors contributing to anxiety disorders, including genetic predisposition, brain chemistry imbalances, environmental influences, personality traits, chronic mental health conditions, and cultural contexts.

 1. Genetic Predisposition